NabinRai4017/RealmDemo/README.md

  #### DataModel

- This is the model for Staff.
+ This is the model for staff.

      class Staff: Object{